Simulate Genomic Variants

 A translocation occurs when a chromosome breaks and the fragmented pieces re-attach to different chromosomes (source).

-argument short name type default description
+argument short name default description

 # Simulate known variants

-Rather than simulating random variants, you can use a VCF file as input to any of the submodules to have simuG simulate the variants (of that type) from the VCF file.
+Rather than simulating random variants, you can use a VCF file as input to any of the workflows to have simuG simulate the variants (of that type) from the VCF file.
 This becomes particularly handy because the modules output a VCF file of the variants that were introduced, which you can modify and reuse as you see fit (see heterozygosity).
 Using --genes, --centromeres, or --exclude-chr would still avoid creating variants in those regions as with random simulation, except with SNPs, where you would have to specify the contraints for using --genes as per usual.

 # Heterozygosity